shemmjunior/ngx-google-auth/README.md

  As google are discontinuing the Google Sign-In JavaScript Platform Library for web.
 The library will be unavailable for download after the March 31, 2023 deprecation date this library.
 According to Google, the new GIS SDK uses pop-up dialogues in the browser, which helps reduce user friction, streamlines authentication and authorization flows, and increases user engagement.

+ This library was generated using angular v11.2.14, other versions are untested.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.